Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 This blog is designed to be all things to all people, I have guidance for friends and family (so called *normal folk*), as well as colleagues and friends who I'd consider *'security experts'*.
 This post is a hello to everyone, but will get technical quickly and will explain how it all works and where it's hosted.

-## how does it work?
+## How does it work?

 This blog is a Github Pages site, made of simple, static content; this means that there's no log in, no databases, no fancy code on my site, it just sends simple, helpful web pages to your device and the device shows them to you.
 Simple!

-The way that developers might normally do this is by building pages from HTML, Javascript and CSS files, before putting them in a web server to show them to the world; this is what you might get taught on a web design intro course, like those excellend free courses available via [w3 academy](https://www.w3schools.com/).
+The way that developers might normally do this is by building pages from HTML, Javascript and CSS files, before putting them in a web server to show them to the world; this is what you might get taught on a web design intro course, like those excellent free courses available via [w3 academy](https://www.w3schools.com/).
 This site, however is built using [Jekyll](https://jekyllrb.com/), which frees me to do less design and maintenance and spend more time doing  writey blog.
 Great!

 ## What's Jekyll?
 Jekyll is a framework for producing simple static websites; it's written in ruby and lets creators like me quickly pull static sites together and produce content quickly.
 In addition, the fantastic [Github](https://github.com/) will host your Jekyll site via [Github pages](https://pages.github.com/), probably for free (depending who you are).